Heckling, drama mark House hearing on slavery reparations as top Dem asks, 'Why not now?'

 “Putting aside the injustice of monetary reparations from current taxpayers for the sins of a small subset of Americans from many generations ago, the fair distribution of reparations would be nearly impossible when one considers the complexity of the American struggle to abolish slavery,” he said.

-He quoted a former NAACP assistant director in calling reparations “an illogical diversionary and paltry way out for guilt-ridden whites” -- and was booed for saying such measures would be “almost certainly be unconstitutional on their face.”
+He quoted a former NAACP assistant director in calling reparations “an illogical diversionary and paltry way out for guilt-ridden whites” -- and was booed for saying such measures would “almost certainly be unconstitutional on their face.”

 His remarks echo those of Senate Majority Leader Mitch McConnell, R-Ky., who said Tuesday he didn’t agree with plans for reparations.